Azure-Samples/communication-services-authentication-hero-csharp/docs/design-guides/architecture-overview.md

 ## Guidance
 1. If 1:1 identity model of Azure Active Directory and Azure Communication Services in the sample does not meet your requirement, then you can consider adapting the [IdentityMappingModel class](https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/blob/main/src/Models/IdentityMappingModel.cs) to handle multiple identity mappings.
 2. Since Azure Communication Services is a data processor and you are the controller of the user data, you are responsible for ensuring the data privacy compliance.
 Please visit [here](https://docs.microsoft.com/azure/communication-services/concepts/privacy) for more information.
-3. **For information of the users:** When the Azure Active Directory instance is used for 3rd party application sign in with [delegated permissions granted over Graph Api](https://docs.microsoft.com/graph/auth/auth-concepts#delegated-and-application-permissions), the 3rd Party application with delegated permissions as `user.read` would also have access to the Azure Communication Services user Id persisted as open extension data of the user.
+3. **For information of the users:** When the Azure Active Directory instance is used for 3rd party application sign in with [delegated permissions granted over Graph API](https://docs.microsoft.com/graph/auth/auth-concepts#delegated-and-application-permissions), the 3rd Party application with delegated permissions as `user.read` would also have access to the Azure Communication Services user Id persisted as open extension data of the user.

 ## Alternate Identity Mapping Approach
 If Graph Open Extensions does not meet your requirement for storage of Identity Mappings, you can consider storing them in databases such as [CosmosDB](https://docs.microsoft.com/azure/cosmos-db/) or [Azure Tables](https://docs.microsoft.com/azure/storage/tables/) for an example.
 You will need to make the below changes though:

 1. Update the write and read operations in [GraphService.cs class](https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/blob/main/src/Services/GraphService.cs)
 2. Replace the usage of Graph `/me/extensions` endpoint with [`/me`](https://docs.microsoft.com/graph/api/resources/users?view=graph-rest-1.0) endpoint.
 The `/me` endpoint will get the M365 user ID in response as `id` attribute.
 This could be used as key to map the Azure Communication Services identity.
-The permissions for Graph Api on server app registrations just needs to be reduced to `User.Read`.
+The permissions for Graph API on server app registrations just needs to be reduced to `User.Read`.
 3. Persist the mapping of Azure Communication Services identity to M365 user ID within the database of your choice.
 4. Since the Azure Communication Services identity is classified as EUPI, please make sure all the required data privacy compliance are met on your end while the data is at rest and in transit.